armory/documentation/_spinnaker/terraform_integration.md

 ## Enable Terraform Integration

 The examples on this page describe the configuration for the Terraform Integration and an artifact provider to support either GitHub or BitBucket.

-You can enable the Terraform Integration via Armory Halyard.

 ### Configure the Terraform Integration with GitHub

 #### 1. Generating a Github Personal Access Token (PAT)

 Before you start, you need a GitHub Personal Access Token (PAT).
 The Terraform Integration authenticates itself using the PAT to interact with your GitHub repositories.
 You must create and configure a PAT so that the Terraform Integration can pull a directory of Terraform Templates from GitHub.
-Additionally, `tfvar` files through Spinnaker's GitHub artifact provider require a PAT.
+Additionally, the Spinnaker GitHub artifact provider require a PAT for `tfvar` files.

 If you don't already have a PAT,  create one: